 If you don’t file by the due date or the end of your extension, the state will assess a failure-to-file penalty.
-In 2017, the penalty was 5% of your unpaid tax for each month or part of a month that your return is late, up to 25% total.
+The penalty is 5% of your unpaid tax for each month or part of a month that your return is late, up to 25% maximum.

 In general, your filing status on your state tax return will match what you put on your federal return.

 Here are the available options.

 ● Head of household

 ● Married filing jointly

 The Ocean State’s income tax rates are relatively simple compared with those of some other states.
 The progressive tax has only three brackets that apply to all taxpayers, regardless of filing status.

 |Tax rate||Taxable income|